-A residential interior designer could specialize in areas such as kitchen design, bathroom design, or accessibility design.
+- Residential interior designers could specialize in areas such as kitchen design, bathroom design, or accessibility design.

-A commercial interior designer works in spaces such as offices, restaurants, and hotels.
+- Commercial interior designers work in spaces such as offices, restaurants, and hotels.
 Areas they could specialize in include healthcare facilities or governmental buildings.

-A restoration interior designer works with historical spaces.
+- Restoration interior designers work with historical spaces.
 These jobs require specialized knowledge of preservation practices and ways to maintain a building’s historic designation.
 The spaces they work on can range from historic homes or landmarks to museums.

 What is the Average Interior Designer Salary?

 According to the Bureau of Labor Statistics, the average interior designer salary in 2017 was about $51,000, which equates to almost $25 an hour.
-The highest paid 10 percent of interior designers earned over $93,000, and the lowest paid 10 percent made less than about $27,000.
+The highest-paid 10 percent of interior designers earned over $93,000 and the lowest-paid 10 percent made less than about $27,000.
 In 2019, the average salary for an interior designer was $56,040, which is a 9.88% increase in interior designer salaries.

 What Should I Include in My Interior Design Portfolio?

 If you don’t have one just yet, no worries—just find a website builder that has some beautiful themes that match the aesthetic you’re going for with your interior design work.
 There are many options out there that offer free trials, so you can see which one is the right fit for you.
 The best part about using a website builder is their user-friendliness, you won’t need to spend time building codes and focus on what matters to you most—your creative designs!
-Here are some things to consider when building your interior design portfolio:
+Here are some things to consider when building your interior designer portfolio:

 When you’re choosing images for your portfolio, pick carefully.
 You may have tons of images to choose from, but you only want to show work that will really blow people away.
 If you’re having trouble deciding which images to cut, consider getting a second opinion from a fellow designer or colleague.